The president's coming out here to talk about Libya.

 We've had a couple here.

-Can I ask you a quick question about your golf game before I uh tee off on the TV?
+Can I ask you a quick question about your golf game before I tee off on this show?

-Uh when you were on the Hannity show, one day they're talking about you hit your drive 300 yards, and everybody I play golf with I talk to, oh, I hit my drive three hundred yards.
+When you were on the Hannity show, one day they're talking about you hit your drive 300 yards, and everybody I play golf with, I talk to, oh, I hit my drive 300 yards.

-I'm just curious, what what is the basic yardages on your club like your eight iron, your your five iron, your driver?
+I'm just curious, what are the basic yardages on your club, like your eight-iron, your five-iron, your driver?

 What's your driver?